twatson071/CSI_Frontend/CSI_API/DEV_SETUP.md

 ### Option 4: Development Scripts

-If you've already set up the project, you can use these convenience scripts:
+Use these convenience scripts to start the development servers:

 ```bash
 # Start both servers simultaneously